 This .357 caliber rifle is side-lever bolt action.
 It's tuned and modified for improved accuracy, more power and a better balanced power curve.
 It's very accurate producing quarter-sized groups at 20 yards.
 It shoots 81 grain JSB pellets at 1000+ FPS.
 With 145 grain bullets the first five shots through the chrony were 811, 822, 828, 819 and 808.
 All five shots were 210-220 FPE.
 With heavier ammo it can produce 230+ FPE.
 This level of performance was accomplished with the mods described below and the original hammer spring adjusted to full tension.
 A starting pressure of 3100-3200 PSI is optimal.
-It held exactly 3000 PSI for over a year in storage, it does not leak.
-It's lightly used in excellent condition with about 200 shots through it.

 This is a brief explanation of the work done.
 The plastic sleeve that restricts the transfer port was eliminated.
 The valve and barrel ports were enlarged to match the transfer port.
 Contact points and surfaces were polished to smooth the trigger, bolt and striker action.
 The valve and striker springs were re-ground to square them better, this improved valve, bolt and striker consistency.
 The sealing edge on the valve stem was rounded more to improve air flow.
 The front cap on the shroud was bored off-center so I enlarged the hole just enough to correct that.
 All of the o-rings were upgraded to 90D for improved durability and a more stable shroud mounts.
 All of the external screws were upgraded to heat-treated stainless steel so the entire exterior is weatherproof.